Tuesday, August 27, 2013

 Royalty-Free Lyric Licenses

 Interested in purchasing many songs at once?
 Interested in the fairly secret "Lifetime Subscription" option on all present and future Songs of the Days?
-Tough beans, bucko, I've ended the whole program.
+Tough beans, bucko, I ended the whole program.
 I could go on and on about it but eh.

 Friday, July 19, 2013